adaorra/Devopsfetch/README.md

 5. DevOpsFetch logs all activities to /var/log/devopsfetch.log.

-To view the logs, use this command:
+   To see the logs, use this command:

 ```console
 sudo tail -f /var/log/devopsfetch.log